spookylukey/django-htmx-patterns/form_validation.rst

 **Earlier versions of these docs had subtle bugs with all the above!**

+**And this version still has potential bugs!**

+Specifically, I’ve found that the ``delay:50ms`` technique can be sensitive to timing. ``delay:1ms`` is not enough on some computers, so this isn’t robust.

 If you need to provide early feedback, there may be better alternatives, like splitting up a long form into multiple parts that are checked individually.

 But if you are still determined, read on.